 HRC Fetes HBO’s “The Case Against 8” Premiere with Reception for Same-Sex Couples

-January 21, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+January 21, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 On Saturday, “The Case Against 8,” debuted to a standing ovation and rave reviews at the Sundance Film Festival.